 You do not need to send a dummy or no-op transaction to perform delegation.

-If a user needs to upgrade to a Smart Wallet:
+If an account needs to upgrade to a smart wallet:

 - Call